 Central City is a tiny city located in the state of Colorado.
 With a population of 779 people and just one neighborhood, Central City is the 191st largest community in Colorado.
-Much of the housing stock in Central City was built prior to World War II, making it one of the older and more historic cities in the country.
+Central City has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Housing costs in Central City are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Colorado.